<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1467122&amp;fmt=gif">

 The Rise of Non-Conveyables and Supply Chain Complexities

-Consumers quickly turned to online shopping for their day-to-day purchases as pandemic lockdowns and a stay-at-home culture emerged.
-Today, many consumers now prefer shopping online, as they can quickly and easily receive exactly what they want without leaving home.
+Consumers have quickly turned to online shopping for their day-to-day purchases as pandemic lockdowns started.
+Today, many consumers now prefer shopping online, as they can quickly receive exactly what they want without leaving home.
+The result: online sales growth has continued to far outpace in-person sales.

 Because of this drastic shift in consumer behaviors, many retailers have expanded their e-commerce product offerings and presence.
-Now, pretty much anything can be ordered online.
-From washing machines and televisions to workout equipment and couches, the online demand for large, odd-shaped items continues to rapidly accelerate.
+Now, nearly anything can be ordered online—from washing machines and televisions to workout equipment.
+The online demand for large, odd-shaped items continues to rapidly accelerate.
 However, this boost in demand adds major complexities for supply chains.

 Overcoming the Challenges of Non-Conveyable Items

 Consumer purchases for bulky items like washing machines and appliances were typically handled in brick and mortar retail stores.
 With this model, distribution warehouses would strategically load trucks to efficiently deliver bulk items to their retail locations.
-This process was highly optimized, scheduled, and controlled by the retailer.
+Retailers have worked for decades to optimize, schedule, and control this process.

-Today’s flow is much more granular and complex with warehouses delivering inventory direct to the customer on an individual order basis.
-Instead of determining how to efficiently maximize a truckload with many of the same items, now warehouses are dealing with high variances in orders.
-For example, one order could contain a very large item like a stationary exercise bike, where the next order could include a few small items, such as books.
+Today’s flow is much more complex with warehouses delivering inventory direct to the customer on an individual order fulfillment basis.
+Warehouse management now means dealing with complex orders too—it's not just one similarly shaped item.
+For example, one order could contain a very large item like an exercise bike and several smaller items like books.
 This variety of products eliminates efficiencies of scale for retailers.

 The sheer size of items causes major challenges within a warehouse or distribution center.
-Large items often can’t fit into existing automation infrastructure, including sortation machines and conveyors—leading the industry to commonly refer to such items as non-conveyables.
+Large items often can’t fit into existing automation infrastructure, like sorting machines and conveyor systems.
+This has led the industry to commonly refer to these large, irregularly shaped items as “non-conveyables."

-To address these outliers, facilities often will dedicate human workers to manually move the bulky items from storage to shipping locations using ad hoc processes.
+To address these outliers, facilities often will dedicate workers to move the bulky items from storage to shipping locations as needed.
 Manual processes are vulnerable to human errors, which can result in accidents, product damage, injuries, and even death.
-Facilities and logistics providers now need to optimize workflows by identifying methods to effectively handle the influx of non-conveyable items at a larger scale.
+Facilities and logistics providers now need to optimize workflows by figuring out how to handle non-conveyable items at scale.

 Drive Results with Flexible Mobile Automation

-Additionally, non-conveyables can significantly vary by size, shape, weight, and order volumes—all requiring different processes and approaches for efficient handling.
+Non-conveyables can significantly vary by product size, shape, weight, and order volumes—all requiring different processes for efficient handling.
 Facilities need the flexibility to move a wide variety of products.
-Fortunately, AMRs excel in providing this level of flexibility and agility.
-If changes need to be made to a workflow or task, facility personnel can quickly and easily adjust, add, or reassign processes without disrupting production.
+Whether they're coming from automated sortation systems or being manually loaded onto carts, AMRs excel in providing this level of flexibility and agility.
+Anyone at a facility can quickly and easily update workflows and tasks, all without disrupting production.

 Optimize for Today and the Future